 THIS DATE IN HISTORY: May 13

 2013: The Boston Bruins become the first NHL team to win Game 7 of a Stanley Cup Playoff series after trailing by three goals in the third period.
-The Bruins rally to defeat the Toronto Maple Leafs 5-4 in overtime at TD Garden to win the Eastern Conference Quarterfinal.
+The Bruins rally to defeat the Toronto Maple Leafs 5-4 in overtime at TD Garden to win their Eastern Conference Quarterfinal series.

 Toronto leads 4-1 after Nazem Kadri scores 5:29 into the third period.
 The Bruins make it 4-2 when Nathan Horton scores at 9:18, but the Maple Leafs appear to have the game in hand until Boston pulls goaltender Tuukka Rask with two minutes remaining.
 Not only do the Maple Leafs not hit the empty net, the Bruins get sixth-attacker goals by Milan Lucic at 18:38 and Patrice Bergeron at 19:09 to tie the game 4-4.

 Bergeron caps the comeback when he beats Toronto goaltender James Reimer at 6:05 of overtime.

 Video: Memories: Bruins pull off remarkable rally in Game 7